-Since the inception of the Commissioner's role, the Commissioner has visited a total of 67 project sites (see Tables 2 and 3 on the following page).
-Visits have included meetings with concerned residents to discuss specific complaint matters as well as directly experience the operation of the wind farm and/or the affected area.
-The Commissioner has also visited project sites to gain a better understanding of issues such as logistics during the construction phase through to observation of turbines that are nearing the decommissioning phase.

-In a number of cases, largely due to complainant handling activities or ongoing systemic matters, some wind farm locations have been visited multiple times.
+Since the inception of the Commissioner's role, the Commissioner has visited a total of 67 project sites (see Tables 1 and 2 on the following page).
+The site visits provide the opportunity to meet with concerned residents as well as directly experience the operation of the wind farm and/or the affected area.
+In a number of cases, largely due to complaint handling activities or ongoing systemic matters, some wind farm locations have been visited multiple times.